 On the lack of courage of committees - IIThere is an organization that only supports research towards the final theory.
 It has funded over hundred research projects.
 How many of the projects it has funded are proposals for a final theory?
 You will not believe it: just one.
 Over 99% of the money is wasted.
 If you ever want to support the search for a final theory, think about what you are doing.

 On the lack of courage and vision of committeesThere are many cash prizes offered for the solution of various outstanding famous physics or math problems.
 Did you know that there is not a single cash prize in the whole world for finding the final theory?
 Do a Google search to convince yourself of how much committees shy away from this topic.

 On saying what nobody says - on the limitation of symmetries and on 137The search for a final theory of physics is often said to follow from the search for the final symmetry of nature.
 In fact, past research makes the opposite point.
 All symmetries known in physics fail to fix the coupling strengths and the particle masses.
 But explaining the coupling strengths, such as the famous fine structure constant 1/137.036, and explaining the particle masses are the main open point in physics!
-Knowing that a body has spherical symmetry does not determine its radius.
-Therefore, anybody who looks for larger symmetries is blocking himself from understanding the fine structure constant and all the other open points in fundamental physics.
+Knowing that a body has spherical symmetry does not determine its radius or its mass.
+Therefore, anybody who looks for larger symmetries is blocking himself from understanding the fine structure constant and the other open points in fundamental physics.

 On saying what nobody says - on the lack of larger symmetriesThe search for a final theory of physics is often said to follow from the search for the final, all-encompassing symmetry of nature.
 Not only is the connection wrong; worse, there is not the slightest evidence that any unknown symmetry exists in nature.
 No experiment has ever provided an argument that symmetries larger than the known ones exist.
 In other words, anybody who looks for larger symmetries is putting aside the connection to experiment.